ChristopherIMeyers/ATZbot/README.md

 * uses settings.py
 * script that pulls twitch stream information and pipes it to the atz sidebar every X minutes

-jaedong.py
-* uses settings.py
-* script that pulls twitch stream information and pipes it to the r/jaedong sidebar every X minutes

 TODO
 * automatic flair updating
 * consolidate code